icerpc/icerpc-csharp/examples/README.md

 ## [GenericHost](./GenericHost/)

-The GenericHost example shows how to create client and server applications using .NET dependency injection (DI).
+The GenericHost example shows how to create client and server applications using Microsoft's Dependency Injection container.

 ## [Hello](./Hello/)